uyjulian/stab_debuginfo_utils/README.md

 `json2pcode.py` converts the output of the above "STABS debug info to JSON" to the scripting format of an industry-leading disassembler.
 Known missing/incomplete features:
 * C++ types
-* Local variables
+* Static and register local variables
 * 64-bit support

-Due to independency issues, you need to run the generated script twice.
+Due to interdependency issues, you need to run the generated script twice.

 # See also